Mel Velarde

 Mel Velasco Velarde is a Filipino businessman.
 He is chairman of the Filipino telecommunications conglomerate, Now Corporation and NOW Telecom, and chairman and CEO of the Asian Institute of Journalism and Communication (AIJC).
-He is known for acquiring the 1734 Murillo Velarde map, regarded as "The Mother of All Philippine Maps," through an auction at Sotheby's London in 2014.
-The map served as critical evidence in the Philippines’ win against China's claim over the West Philippine Sea in 2016.
+He is known for acquiring the 1734 Murillo Velarde map, regarded as "The Mother of All Philippine Maps," through an auction at Sotheby's in London in 2014.
+The map served as critical evidence in the Philippines' 2016 win against claims of the People's Republic of China over the West Philippine Sea.